 In People v.
-Crumbley, 2023 Mich.
-App.
-Lexis 2108 (Mich.
+Crumbley, 11 N.W.3d 576 (Mich.
 Ct.
 App.
-Mar.
-23, 2023), the court refused to dismiss involuntary manslaughter charges brought against the parents of Ethan Crumbley, a 15-year-old who shot and killed four students at Oxford High School in 2021.
+2023), the court refused to dismiss involuntary manslaughter charges brought against the parents of Ethan Crumbley, a 15-year-old who shot and killed four students at Oxford High School in 2021.
 The court cited the parents' "decision to purchase their mentally disturbed son a handgun [and] their failure to properly secure the gun," as well as their failure, after their son "made overt threats to hurt other people," to "remove him from school," to "get him immediate medical help," or to inform school officials about his "history of mental health issues" and "access to a gun similar to ... one he drew on [a] math worksheet."
 The Crumbleys were found guilty of involuntary manslaughter in separate trials, becoming the first parents in the country to be convicted in connection with a mass shooting committed by their child.
-In sentencing them to 10-15 years in prison, the trial judge said that the case was not about "poor parenting," but about "repeated acts or lack of acts that could have halted an oncoming runaway train."
+In sentencing them to 10-15 years in prison, the trial judge said that the case was not about "poor parenting," but about "repeated acts or lack of acts that could have halted an oncoming runaway train.""
+The trial judge denied the Crumbleys' request for a new trial, finding that, although the prosecution willfully withheld from the defense proffer agreements made with two school officials promising that any statements they made during pretrial meetings with prosecutors could not be used against them, the proffer agreements were not material and did not affect the fairness of the trial.
+The Crumbleys plan to appeal their convictions.
 See Jacey Fortin & Anna Betts, Parents of School Shooter Who Killed 4 Are Sentenced to 10 to 15 Years in Prison, N.Y.
 TIMES, Apr.
-10, 2024, at A10.
-Sins of the Parents, a documentary focused on the prosecutors, has been released.
+10, 2024, at A10; Kara Berg, Judge Denies Retrials for Oxford Shooter's Parents, DETROIT NEWS, June 12, 2025, at A8.
+Sins of the Parents, a documentary focused on the prosecutors, was released in 2024.

 In a federal civil rights suit filed after the 2018 shooting at the Marjory Stoneman Douglas High School in Parkland, Florida, the Eleventh Circuit held that school officials, including the school resource officer, Scot Peterson, did not violate the Constitution in failing to protect the students from Nikolas Cruz, who shot and killed 17 people and injured 17 others.
-The court reasoned that the students were not in the defendants' custody and did not allege that the defendants acted in an "arbitrary' or 'conscience' shocking" way.
+The court reasoned that the students were not in the defendants' custody and did not allege that the defendants acted in an "arbitrary' or 'conscience shocking'" way.
 See L.S. ex rel.
 Hernandez v.
 Peterson, 982 F.3d 1323 (11th Cir.
 2020).
 But a state court refused to dismiss a negligence suit filed against Peterson by the parents of one of the slain students, finding that Peterson, who allegedly remained outside for more than 45 minutes after hearing 70 shots coming from inside the school, had a special relationship to the students and therefore a duty to act to protect them.
 See Peterson v.
 Pollack, 290 So.
 3d 102 (Fla.
 Dist.
 Ct.
 App.
 2020).
 Criminal charges of child neglect and criminal negligence were brought against Peterson, but a jury acquitted him after 19 hours of deliberation.
-See Patricia Mazzei, Jury Acquits Florida Deputy Who Failed to Confront Parkland Gunman, N.Y.
+See Patricia Mazzei, Jury Acquits Florida Deputy Who Failed to Confront

+Parkland Gunman, N.Y.
 TIMES, June 30, 2023, at A19.
 The families of the victims have settled their claims that the school district and the FBI failed to prevent the shootings for, respectively, more than \$26 million and more than \$127 million.
 See Fla.
 School District to Pay \$26m to Victims, BOS.
 GLOBE, Dec.
 16, 2021, at A2.